 #7.
 Pantone 13-0647 Illuminating

 With a name like Illuminating, it’s clear that this bright yellow is meant to put a smile on your face!
 This pretty yellow (described by Pantone as optimistic, friendly, and joyful) made its presence felt on the runways of both London and New York – two cities with a slight reputation for dreariness.
+It’s also one of the Pantone fall 2021 colors from both cities.
 At Zimmermann, we were particularly taken with a sundress with a voluminous empire waist and subtle cutouts just below the bust.

 #8.
 Pantone 18-4250 Indigo Bunting

 Classic Blue might have been 2020’s It Color, but for the spring/ summer 2021 colors, blues have taken a bit of a back seat.
 However, they’re not totally gone.
 This time around, we’re seeing blues that remind us of nature.
 To start, we have Indigo Bunting, which is named after a festively-colored bird.
 As such, it’s a dynamic and cheerful color!
 It was particularly striking as a shiny raincoat over at Burberry.